Home

 Are You Planning for 2020 Yet?
 Other Legal Recruiters Are

-With this year more than halfway over, 2020 will soon be here.
+With this year more than halfway over, the new year will soon be here.
 As a legal recruiter, you work within a highly competitive industry filled with “type A” personalities who are all vying for the attention of the same candidates and clients.
-As a result, now is the time to pause and reflect upon what’s worked, and what hasn’t so far in 2019, and to develop a game plan for next year based on what you’ve learned.
-Rest assured that the top recruiting firms are not waiting until January to update their marketing strategies, so use these ideas now to prepare for 2020.
+As a result, now is the time to pause and reflect upon what’s worked, and what hasn’t so far in the past year, and to develop a game plan for next year based on what you’ve learned.
+Rest assured that the top recruiting firms are not waiting until January to update their marketing strategies, so use these ideas now to prepare for the new year.

 Marijuana licensing and regulation